 International Union for Conservation of Nature (IUCN) Red List status: Endangered.
-The snow leopard is very rare in most of its range, with an estimated 3,500 to 7,000 in the wild and 600 to 700 in zoos worldwide.
-They are also part of the Endangered Species Act in 1972 and included on CITES Appendix I. Global warming, illegal hunting and farming are the cat's major threats.
+The snow leopard is very rare in most of its range, with an estimated 3,500 to 7,000 remaining in their natural ranges, and 600 to 700 in zoos worldwide.
+They are also listed under the Endangered Species Act of 1972 and included on CITES Appendix I. Poaching for traditional customs, lack of prey, conflicts with herders, loss of habitat and the effects of climate change are the cats' major threats.

 The snow leopard is found at altitudes between 9,800 and 17,000 feet in the high, rugged mountains of Central Asia.
 Their range spans Afghanistan, Kazakhstan and Russia in the north, to India and China in the east.
 China contains about 60% of snow leopard habitat.
 They have already disappeared from certain parts of Mongolia, part of their historic range.